Bu-Gee/OpenJqGrid/README.md

 to be released under the MIT/GPL2 license.

 This fork aims to fix small bugs in the code and generally keep up to date with the latest versions of jQuery and jQuery UI.
+I will not make any attempts to keep up with the original jqGrid.
+If this is what you need, please take a look at https://github.com/free-jqgrid/jqGrid

 I do not expect that I will ever submit a pull request to the parent project, but if you feel like I should, please let me know and I'll